Introduction

 What You’ll Find Here

-Section titled “What You’ll Find Here”This site documents the tools, processes, and architecture I use to:
+Section titled “What You’ll Find Here”This documentation details the tools, processes, and architecture used to design and deploy a fully automated homelab environment.
+Specifically, it covers how to:

 - Build a NixOS-based virtual machine on Proxmox